MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- ManageAuditingAndSecurityLog-Description-Begin -->
 <!-- Description-Source-DDF -->
 This user right determines which users can specify object access auditing options for individual resources, such as files, Active Directory objects, and registry keys.
-This security setting does not allow a user to enable file and object access auditing in general.
+This security setting doesn't allow a user to enable file and object access auditing in general.
 You can view audited events in the security log of the Event Viewer.
 A user with this privilege can also view and clear the security log.
 <!-- ManageAuditingAndSecurityLog-Description-End -->

 <!-- ManageAuditingAndSecurityLog-Editable-Begin -->